ConfiCrystal/ConfiCastle/README.md

 Hi :D
-\nI lost a lot of my stuff but there are a few older projects I backed up
+I lost a lot of my stuff but there are a few older projects I backed up